JosephTLyons/GUI-Delay-Time-Calculator/README.md

 * Change to whole BPM values and use modifier buttons to access 1/10th notes (or any other method to access these values?
 * Better app icon
 * Make installer
-* Resolution buttons to increase or decrease precision of tempo (whole, tenth, hundreth)

 ## Changelog:

-### August XX, 2017 - V 1.6.0
+### November XX, 2017 - V 1.6.0
 1. Added tap count to the tap tempo button, for more visual feedback of tap tempo function
+2. Added resolution buttons to allow for whole, tenths, and hundreths place precision for tempo
+3. Added separating line

 ### July 26, 2017 - V 1.5.0
 1. PC Build